hashicorp/dev-portal/src/content/README.md

 ### Editing Docs landing content

 <details>
-<summary>🚨 Important Note about <code>mdxSlot</code></summary>
+<summary>🚨 Important Note about MDX content</summary>

 Some products also render MDX content in addition to the content specified in `marketingContentBlocks`.
 MDX content shows up very last in the page content.
-It can be authored in the product's repository, in the same file that was previously used to populate the content of these pages.
+It can be authored in the `docs-landing.mdx` file, which is in the same folder as `docs-landing.json`.

-- For example, Waypoint's MDX content for this page can be edited at: [`hashicorp/waypoint`](hashicorp/waypoint) GitHub repository in the [`website/content/docs/index.mdx` file](https://github.com/hashicorp/waypoint/blob/main/website/content/docs/index.mdx).
+- For example, Waypoint's MDX content for this page can be edited at: [`src/content/waypoint/docs-landing.mdx`](/src/content/waypoint/docs-landing.mdx).
-- It is also important to note that to enable rendering MDX content in this view, `includeMDXSource: true` must be passed as an option to the `generateGetStaticProps` function exported from [`src/views/product-root-docs-path-landing/server`](/src/views/product-root-docs-path-landing/server.ts).
-See [`src/pages/waypoint/docs/index`](/src/pages/waypoint/docs/index.tsx) for example of how this is done.

 </details>